Amoshappy/golang/example-scylla/README.md

 The first, `example-scylla`, is the definitive example using only the gocql driver.

 The second, `example-scylla-gocqlx`, uses the gocqlx extension to gocql to make the reading and writing of data more elegant.
+This example is kept in it's own `example-gocqlx` directory to avoid confusing linters and other tools.

 ## Building